marcusoftnet/marcusoftnet.github.io/_posts/2016-08-30-lead-like-you-lead-volunteers.md

 Have you ever said something profound and deep?

 No - me neither… or rather not on purpose.
-Sometimes though, when I look back I both realise that some things I said was actually pretty good - and also that I didn't really understand it when I said it.
+Sometimes though, when I look back I both realize that some things I said was actually pretty good - and also that I didn't really understand it when I said it.

 I wanted to share such a moment with you and then explain why I think it was actually pretty good.